Dean of Students’ Invitation to Faculty and Staff

 As you may be aware, approximately 12,000 Appalachian State University students live off-campus in various rental houses and apartment complexes in the Boone area.
 We are committed to helping each of these students connect with campus and community resources, particularly resources that promote student safety and well-being.
 As part of that commitment, we reach out to off-campus students each year at the beginning of fall semester to welcome them to Boone and provide critical information about interpersonal violence, high risk drinking and other drug use, and suicide prevention.
 This event, known as House Calls, is part of our It’s Up to Me campaign, which embodies the philosophy that we all play a role in the safety and well-being of one another and our Appalachian family.

 House Calls 2015 is scheduled for Wednesday, September 2, 2015.
-To accomplish our goal of reaching several thousand off-campus students, we need your help.
+To accomplish our goal of reaching a large number off-campus students, we need your help.
 You have the potential to make a tremendous impact by visiting with our students for a few minutes to let them know we care.
 Please consider volunteering for the evening.
 The time commitment will be approximately three hours (from 5 – 8 p.m.), which includes a brief orientation/ training session and dinner for volunteers.

-If you are interested and available, please contact the Office of the Dean of Students at (828) 262-8284 or register as a volunteer on our event website: housecalls.appstate.edu.
-We will be sending out more information as the event draws nearer, but do hope that you can reserve time on your calendar now.
+If you would like to get involved, please contact the Office of the Dean of Students at (828) 262-8284 or register to volunteer at this site's registration page.
+We will be providing more information as the event draws nearer, but do hope that you can reserve time on your calendar now.
 Thank you for your consideration, and enjoy the summer!
 Click here to sign up.

 All the best,